-There’s no use producing all glitter and gold if you can’t be found by potential customers.
-Having skills in search engine optimisation, SEO, doesn’t necessarily entail that you have detailed knowledge of all the technical ins and outs, Google algorithms, and other maddening stuff.
+There’s no use producing gold if you can’t be found by your audience.
+Having skills in search engine optimization, SEO, doesn’t mean that you must have detailed knowledge of all the technical ins and outs, Google algorithms, and other maddening stuff.

 First and foremost: Write and create content for humans, not for search engines, crawlers, or spiders.
 If a human can easily read and understand your content, chances are that a machine can too—probably even more efficient in some ways.

-Digital experiences is all about creating awesome and delightful experiences for your visitors and customers.
+Digital experiences is all about creating awesome and delightful experiences for your visitors and customers in all relevant channels.
 To know how to pull this magic trick off, you need more than knowledge of zeroes and ones.
 This is where a marketing background can come in handy, and some familiarity with inbound marketing.

 Another skill you might put to good use is design.
 No, we don’t mean you should go back to school to get an education in design, but you should know what design entails.

-Being able to use Photoshop or other tools for basic tasks saves both you and your design team a lot of time, as you no longer have to send a product back and forth in an already busy workday.
-Also, having an understanding of basic design elements, colour theory, the golden ratio, and so on enables you to speak with designers and improve upon your collaboration.
+Being able to use Photoshop or other tools for basic tasks saves both you and your design team a lot of time, as you no longer have to send an images or a video back and forth in an already busy workday.
+Also, having an understanding of basic design elements, color theory, the golden ratio, and so on enables you to speak with designers and improve upon your collaboration.

-This sounds like a heavy thing to get invested in, but hear us out.
-“Information architecture” only means that you should be able to see the whole picture, in this case of your organisation’s digital experiences.
+This sounds like a heavy thing to get invested in, but “information architecture” only means that you should be able to see the whole picture—in this case your organization’s digital experiences.

-Gaining and maintaining this skill allows you to more carefully assess the structure of content in your web platform, as well as review organisational matters.
-The latter can help you in determining whether or not your organisation consists of bottlenecks which strangle your efforts in digital marketing.
+Gaining and maintaining this skill allows you to more carefully assess the structure of content in your web platform, as well as review organizational matters.
+The latter can help you determine whether or not your organization consists of bottlenecks that strangle your efforts in digital marketing.

-And speaking of organisational matters, to be able to manage projects is also a skill that cannot be emphasized enough.
+Speaking of organizational matters, to be able to manage projects is also a skill that cannot be emphasized enough.
 Running smooth operations and projects requires a person with analytical skills and a faculty to see the big picture, thus ensuring the effective management of projects.

 This list of underrated skills in digital experiences is in no way exhaustive, but they do indicate an essential point in all creative endeavours: Think, be curious, be courageous, be flexible, see the big picture, and practice your skills every day!